MarcinOrlowski/trans-tool/README.md

 ## Limitations ##

 * As of now `prop-tool` do not handle multiline entries.
-* `FormattingValues` check will do not support positional placeholders, formats using ` ` (space) for leading positive numbers.
+* `FormattingValues` check will do not support positional placeholders, formats using space leading positive numbers.

 ## License ##